dtrap/dtrap.github.io/about.md

 ---

-## Open Scientist, Technology Instructor, Filmmaker
+## Curriculum Developer, Technology Instructor, Filmmaker

 Oh hai!
 I didn't see you there.
 Welcome to my world wide webs internet site!
 Would you like a sandwich?
 Perhaps, a cup of tea?